-"Which of the following have you done as a result of becoming a caregiver?" (%)
+Q1025.
+Which of the following have you done as a result of becoming a caregiver?
+Select all.

 Among caregivers currently employed, 59 percent who are employed full-time and 48 percent employed part-time have told their immediate supervisor that they are a caregiver.
 Caregivers who are employed full-time are more likely than those employed part-time to have told their direct reports (24 percent, 12 percent respectively).
 Caregivers who are employed full-time are also slightly more likely than those employed part-time to have told Human Resources (22 percent, 16 percent respectively).
-In contrast, caregivers who are employed part-time are more likely than those employed full-time to have not told anyone at work that they are a caregiver (30 percent, 20 percent respectively).
+In contrast, caregivers who are employed part-time are a caregiver (30 percent, 20 percent respectively).